santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 > If you like to observe how interpolation works for variable fonts, [SAMSA Interpolator is a good tool][17]

 ## Interpolatable Variable Strokes

-A simple trick I tried first for achieving interpolation is to make the sub-divisions of the outline for a path segment deterministic.
+Before abandoning the above approach of using a custom parallel curve constructor with substituted offsets, I tried to see if I can make the curve points constant.
 In the above curve, if you look carefully, you can see that the subdivisions in outlines are sometimes two, sometimes three.
 Initially I set a fixed, 4 sub-divisions for every path segment.
 But later I changed it to dynamic based on the curvature of the source path.

 The resulting curves are interpolatable but lost the perfection from the previous step.